reemster123/MendixSprintrAutomationLibrary/README.md

 step 4:

+install dependancies:
-install puppeteer, this is a prebuilt module the script uses to navigate throug a webpage. type 'npm install puppeteer'
+- install puppeteer: type  'npm install puppeteer'  and hit Enter. this is a prebuilt module the script uses to navigate throug a webpage.
+- install downloads-folder: type:  'npm install downloads-folder'  and hit Enter.
+This modul we need to get the local downloads folder on your computer
+(so it can locate the downloaded logfiles from sprintr).

 step 5:
-in de root folder create a file called 'credentials.json' and paste the following json in there:
+in the root folder, create a file called 'credentials.json' and paste the following json in there:

 {
     "username": "username",
     "password": "password"
 }

-Put your mendix sprinter credentials in there. this will be used to login to your mendix sprintr environment sothat the script can select your app to deploy.
+Put your mendix sprintr credentials in there. this will be used to login to your mendix sprintr environment sothat the script can select your app to deploy etc.

 RUN THE PROGRAM

+This library contains multiple scripts you can run:
+- DeployBot: deploys de latest version of the given appname and brancheline to an environment of choice (acceptance is default)
+- GetLogfile: downloads and displays the a logfile for the appname and date.

+Deploybot:
-You can run the script from the commandline from the directory where the index.js file is located.
+You can run the deploybot.js from the commandline from the directory where the file is located.
 The file uses two extra parameters [appname] and [branchename] so the command will look like this:

-(..)/mendixdeploybot$ node index.js [appname] [branchename]
+(..)/mendixdeploybot$ node deploybot.js [appname] [branchename]

 please note that the appname nor branchename can have spaces inbetween, because else those separate words of the branche or appname will be interpreted as separate parameters.
 So instead of a ' ' you have to type a '>'.
 So 'my branche name' needs to be typed as 'my>brance>name'.

+Getlogfile:
+run the getlogfile.js from the commandline from the directory where the file is located.
+The file uses two extra parameters [appname] and [date] (formatted 'yyyy-dd-mm', they are also formatted like this on the mendix sprintr), so the command will look like this:

+(..)/mendixdeploybot$ node getlogfile.js [appname] [date]